Party of Freedom and Justice: Ideology and platform

-SSP supports the accession of Serbia to the European Union, stating that "Serbia's future is in Europe".
-SSP also wants Serbia to harmonise its foreign policy with the European Union, and has urged the government to continue the integration of Serbia to the European Union.
+As a pro-European party, SSP supports the accession of Serbia to the European Union, stating that "Serbia's future is in Europe" (budućnost Srbije u Evropskoj uniji).
+SSP also wants Serbia to harmonise its foreign policy with the European Union and has urged the government to continue the integration of Serbia to the European Union.
+SSP adopted the "Serbia in the EU until 2030" declaration in March 2023, while a month later it presented its "Forward to Europe" programme, aimed at bringing Serbia closer to the European Union.

 Following the beginning of the 2022 Russian invasion of Ukraine, SSP has called for the end of the war in Ukraine, stated its support for the territorial integrity of Ukraine, and has called for humanitarian aid to be sent to the vulnerable population.
-Initially, SSP was opposed to sanctioning Russia, though they reversed this position after the 2022 general election. Đilas later criticised political neutrality regarding the issue, stating that "neutrality is treated as siding with [Russia]"; he also said that Serbia should remain military neutral but with a clear position regarding the war in Ukraine.
+Initially, SSP opposed to sanctioning Russia, though they reversed this position after the 2022 general elections. Đilas later criticised political neutrality regarding the issue, stating that "neutrality is treated as siding with [Russia]" (politička neutralnost u ovom trenutku se tretira kao svrstavanje uz [Rusiju]"; he also said that Serbia should remain military neutral but with a clear position regarding the war in Ukraine.
 In November 2022, SSP proposed a resolution that would align Serbia's foreign policy with the European Union and implement sanctions on Russia.

+Domestic and regional issues

-SSP criticised Chinese investments into Serbian infrastructure, claiming that "Serbia became the first Chinese colony in Europe".
+SSP criticised Chinese investments into Serbian infrastructure, claiming that "Serbia became the first Chinese colony in Europe" (Srbija prva kineska kolonija u Evropi).
 Regarding Belgrade, SSP stated its support for the termination of the contract with the investor of Belgrade Waterfront in April 2021.
-SSP called for the end of "environmental massacre" in Aleksinac in May 2019, claiming that the trees in the centre of Aleksinac were cut down illegally.
+SSP called for the end of "environmental massacre" (ekološki masakr) in Aleksinac in May 2019, claiming that the trees in the centre of Aleksinac were cut down illegally.
 SSP criticised the ministry of environmental protection regarding the quality of air in Bor in June 2019, claiming that the government ignored excessive air pollution with sulfur dioxide and heavy metal particles.

-Regarding regional cooperation, SSP has adopted a platform in which they pledged "reconciliation, cooperation, and the acceptance of diversity" between countries in the Balkans.
-SSP condemned the Srebrenica genocide, stating that "11 July should be the remembrance of the genocide in Srebrenica", and that "the Balkans should function on the principles of tolerance and cooperation".
+Regarding regional cooperation, SSP has adopted a platform in which they pledged reconciliation, cooperation, and the acceptance of diversity between countries in the Balkans.
+SSP condemned the Srebrenica genocide, stating that "11 July should be the remembrance of the Srebrenica victims" (11. jul treba da bude posvećen srebreničkim žrtvama), and that "the Balkans should function on the principles of tolerance and cooperation" (Balkan koji funkcioniše na principima tolerancije i saradnje).

+SSP has criticised the approach of the Serbian government towards Kosovo and the Kosovo government of Albin Kurti, opting to solve the Kosovo issue via dialogue.
+In its declaration regarding Kosovo, SSP advocated for reconciliation between Serbs and Albanians.
+Jelena Milošević, an SSP member of parliament, claimed that Kurti's government is authoritarian and violated rights of Kosovo Serbs.
+During the North Kosovo crisis in 2022, SSP supported the resignation of Kosovo Serbs from the institutions of the government of Kosovo.